 SSL Certificates provide security at the login point.
 There are various types of SSL Certificates used for this, varying in degree of protection.
 Ranging from the most secure certificate, which is an SSL Certificate with EV, to less expensive and more basic certificates.
 OWASP (Open Web Application Security Project) states that best practices require that all login landing pages must be an HTTPS page.

 If you secure your login with an SSL Certificate, that login page is protected.
 All of the login information is secured and encrypted from the start.
 It is not sent to become encrypted on another page (and therefore only protected once submitted).
 It is important that the login information is protected as soon as it is put down because an attacker could gain information at that front door.
 Securing the login with an SSL Certificate stops the middle-man from intercepting the username and password by injecting a different URL which it would post to.
 Then the attacker would have the customer login information and it would be too late.

-Even if other pages on your website are secure, it is important to not neglect protecting the login page.
+Even if other pages on your website are secure, it is important to not neglect to protect the login page.
 Anyone can secure certain valuables in a room and in a safe, but why not lock the front door?
 Lock down your business.

 Secure Login versus the Standard Login

-- A green address bar (if using the Highest End: SSL Certificate with EV)
+- A Business Name in URL(if using the Highest End: SSL Certificate with EV)